I haven't taken time off work - can I still make an injury claim?

 When deciding whether to return to work, consider the following:

-The type of injury sustained
+The type and severity of your injury

 The nature of your job

-If you do take time off, it is important that you follow your employer's rules about reporting absence.
-You are able to self-certify yourself sick for up to seven days, after that a doctor's note is required.Back to top
+If you do take time off work, you must follow your employer's rules for reporting your absence.
+You are able to self-certify yourself sick for up to seven days, after which a doctor's note will usually be required.

-If you decide to remain at work after the accident, it is still important that you advise your employer of your injury.
-If the injury was sustained at work, your employer should work with you to ensure you are not given responsibilities that could affect your recovery or risk further injury.
+If your injury was sustained at work, your employer should work with you to ensure you are not given responsibilities that could affect your recovery or risk further injury.
 Your employer should also carry out appropriate risk assessments to ensure that the risk of a similar accident is removed.